QuantEcon/lecture-source-jl/rst_files/dynamic_programming_squared/dyn_stack.rst

 The Stackelberg Problem
 =======================

-We use the optimal linear regulator (a.k.a. the linear-quadratic dynamic programming problem described in :doc:`LQ Dynamic Programming problems <lqcontrol>`)  to solve a linear quadratic version of what is known as a dynamic Stackelberg problem
+We use the optimal linear regulator (a.k.a. the linear-quadratic dynamic programming problem described in :doc:`LQ Dynamic Programming problems <../dynamic_programming/lqcontrol>`)  to solve a linear quadratic version of what is known as a dynamic Stackelberg problem

 For now we refer to the Stackelberg leader as the government and the Stackelberg follower as the representative agent or private sector